What drugs are used to treat NMOSD?

 There are several drugs for the long-term treatment of NMOSD.

-Neuromyelitis optica spectrum disorder—often referred to NMOSD—is a rare autoimmune disease.
+Neuromyelitis optica spectrum disorder (NMOSD) is a rare autoimmune disease.
 People who have NMOSD experience inflammation in the optic nerves, the spinal cord, the brain stem, and in some cases, other areas of the brain, which are all part of the central nervous system.

 NMOSD can cause severe symptoms, including vision loss and blindness, weakness and paralysis of the limbs, loss of bowel and bladder control, and nausea, vomiting, and hiccups that can last days or sometimes weeks.
 NMOSD can cause a person to become disabled, and in some cases, it can be life-threatening.

-Medical researchers have learned a great deal about NMOSD in recent decades, leading to improvements in how NMOSD is diagnosed and treated.
-Here, we look at the goals of treating NMOSD and the therapies used to treat NMOSD, including a look at the most recently available therapies and how they work.
+Medical researchers have learned a great deal about NMOSD in recent decades, leading to improvements in how the condition is diagnosed and treated.
+Here, we examine the goals of treating NMOSD and the therapies used, including newer options.

 The goals of treatment